satcar77/StockPricePredictor/README.md

 LSTM(Long Short Term Memory) based RNN(Recurrent Neural Network) model to predict stock price with dataset extractor for nepali stock prices.

-It is impossible to accurately predict stock prices.
-This model gives predictions based upon the previous trend and may serve as a tool for you to make educated decision.

-*Do not base your decision entirely from the prediction made by this model.
-However, in most instances, this model should surely outperform stock predictions made by a monkey.*
+*It is impossible to accurately predict stock prices.
+This model gives predictions based upon the previous trend and may serve as a tool for you to make educated decision, to some degree better than random choice.Therefore, Do not base your decision entirely from the prediction made by this model.*

 #### Overview